-1 Park area and 1.1 With some improvement, the Pioneer Park on Sloan Street could become a l for public recreation within the Village, this park is owned by State Rail Author s 1.1 Similar to other villages, the completion of significant 1.1 Medium term (5-10 years) and / or as improvements or enhancements to public recreation facilities and grant funding becomes available.
-Community aspirations for this park include the provision of public toilets, our sports equipment, a community garden, improved landscaping and a bubbler children.
-Rejuvenation of the former tennis court facility is also worthy of furth investigation. amenities within Billimari is a medium term priority of Council.
+THEME SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION TIMEFRAME 1 Park area and surrounds 1.1 With some improvement, the Pioneer Park on Sloan Street could become a key focus for public recreation within the Village, this park is owned by State Rail Authority.
+Community aspirations for this park include the provision of public toilets, outdoor sports equipment, a community garden, improved landscaping and a bubbler for children.
+Rejuvenation of the former tennis court facility is also worthy of further investigation.
+1.1 Similar to other villages, the completion of significant improvements or enhancements to public recreation facilities and amenities within Billimari is a medium term priority of Council.
 Any significant improvements or additions to existing facilities are subject to appropriate grant funding / budget allocation and will be progressed in consultation with the local community.
+1.1 Medium term (5-10 years) and / or as grant funding becomes available.
 A review of the condition of existing playground equipment at Pioneer Park should be undertaken as a short-term project.
 Where it is possible improvements to the usability / enjoyment of the park with simple undertakings should be programmed and undertaken by Council as soon as possible.
 An application for grant funding under the Stronger Country Communities Fund - Round 3 has been lodged for an upgrade to Pioneer Park which includes: Complete Landscape Design Check if light over play equipment works Remove concrete seat, shelter shed and associated seat x 2 from the southern end of the park and reposition adjacent to play equipment at the northern end of the park Replace soft-fall and Install cover over play equipment Install BBQ in repositioned shelter shed.
 1.2 The existing silos are a significant landmark for the village.
-Whilst some reside doubtful of any potential economic benefit, there is some support for the site considered for an Arts Out West silo painting project.
+Whilst some residents are doubtful of any potential economic benefit, there is some support for the site to be considered for an Arts Out West silo painting project.
 1.2 The LSPS has identified land that is worthy of further investigation for a potential project.
 Council should support the project where possible, however it is likely that any momentum will need to be driven by involvement from local community groups and private sector investment.
 It should also be noted that the silos are currently held in private ownership which could present a potential barrier for the project.
-1.3 Residents and visitors to the Billimari area frequent the Merriganowry Bridge located 6km from the village towards Gooloogong.
-This location offers ideal r opportunities including fishing and river access for boating and canoeing; how traffic safety, poor lighting and lack of amenities are potential barriers to incre n not under the care and control of Cowra Council.
-Embellishing grant funding becomes available. this area with improved facilities ranks as a lower priority project
+1.2 Long term (10-20 years) and / or as grant funding becomes available.
+1.3 Residents and visitors to the Billimari area frequent the Merriganowry Bridge, which is located 6km from the village towards Gooloogong.
+This location offers ideal recreation opportunities including fishing and river access for boating and canoeing; however traffic safety, poor lighting and lack of amenities are potential barriers to increased use.
+1.3 The river precinct at Merriganowry Bridge is Crown Land and is not under the care and control of Cowra Council.
+Embellishing this area with improved facilities ranks as a lower priority project when compared to the potential benefits of investing in the heart of the village of Billimari.
+1.3 Long term (10-20 years) and / or as grant funding becomes available.